Why Teacher Reflection is an Educator’s End-of-Year Secret Weapon

 - Question 3.
 What are you most proud of from this past school year and what do you want to be different moving forward?

 But why spend time with these self-directed queries?
 If you’re debating whether to bother doing this mental exercise, consider the following benefits.

-June is often a whirlwind of tasks and emotions for educators.
+The end of the school year is often a whirlwind of tasks and emotions for educators.
 Getting through the last stretch of content, final grades, classroom cleanup, graduation events, and summer fever, not to mention saying “bye” to the students you’ve grown close with over the course of the school year.